 |1st September – 31st December||1st January|

-You can access this free place at a number of private day nurseries, pre schools, child-minders and school nurseries.
+You can access your child’s funded place at a number of private day nurseries, pre schools, child-minders and school nurseries.

 Your child is entitled to up to 15 hours over 38 weeks of the year (subject to provider availability.)

-• All Free Entitlement sessions must be free to parents at the point of delivery and there should be no conditions attached to a free place.
-Any fees, for such as additional hours, lunches, additional activity sessions (yoga bunnies, football coaching) must be presented clearly to you and agreed, prior to your child starting at the setting.
-This should be agreed in your contract and stated clearly on your invoice.
+• All Free Entitlement sessions must be ‘free’ to parents at the point of delivery and there should be no conditions attached to a free place.

 • When signing a contract with a childcare provider please make yourself aware of the agreement you are signing.
 You will need to be aware of the notice period that you are agreeing to give the setting if you choose to remove your child.
 Failure to give adequate notice may result in you not being able to access your funding elsewhere until your notice period has ended.

 • Please be aware that attending a school nursery does not guarantee your child a place in the school’s reception class.

 How do I find the funded childcare place?

 Find the Nursery, Pre School or Childminder you’d like to attend.
 You can find one here.